 - Ingersoll Rand: Ingersoll Rand has stood at the vanguard of industrial innovation for over 100 years.
 From air compressor systems to power tools and beyond, the company manufactures products that offer best-in-class quality, reliability, durability, and performance.
 Ingersoll Rand is also deeply committed to building a better future.
 At every level of business, the company promotes environmentally sound practices to achieve progress that is truly sustainable.
 With offices and plants across the globe, Ingersoll Rand strives to meet the world’s growing need for clean and comfortable air, safe and fresh food, energy efficiency, and sustainability.

-- DeWalt: DeWalt (trademarked as DᴇWALT) is an American worldwide brand of power tools and hand tools for the construction, manufacturing and woodworking industries.
-DeWalt is a trade name of Black & Decker (U.S.) Inc., a subsidiary of Stanley Black & Decker.
+- DeWalt: DeWalt (trademarked as DᴇWALT) is an American worldwide brand of power tools and hand tools for the construction, manufacturing, and woodworking industries.
+DeWalt is a trading name of Black & Decker (U.S.) Inc., a subsidiary of Stanley Black & Decker.

-Air sander is an indispensable friend to help you perfect the wooden products.
-With the information we have provided, as well as your own goals, just grab your own!
+Air sander is an indispensable friend to help you perfect wooden products.
+With the information "Best Air Sander for Woodworking", we have provided, as well as your own goals, just grab your own!